StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Methodology

 \paragraph{Reinforcement Learning Formulation} We formulate training \mname's coordinator as a multi-step RL problem, where the policy model is augmented with access to an external search engine and a structured memory stack.
 Given a query $q \sim \mathcal{D}$, the policy model $\pi_\theta$ generates a trajectory $ y = (a_1, \dots, a_T) $ with $T$ action steps, and the RL objective with search engine invocations and memory stack operations is defined as:

 where $\mathcal{R}$ and $\mathcal{M}$ denotes search engine and stack-structured memory respectively, $r_\phi$ is the reward function, and $\pi_{\mathrm{ref}}$ is the frozen reference policy.
+Here, both $\mathcal{R}$ and $\mathcal{M}$ are dynamically updated along the trajectory, and the policy is conditioned on the interaction state $s_i = (\mathcal{R}_i, \mathcal{M}_i)$ at each step, which captures the current search results and memory stack.
 Unlike standard RLHF~\cite{schulman2017proximal} or retrieval-augmented RL methods such as Search-R1~\cite{jin2025search}, which largely rely on parametric knowledge and coarse-grained searching interactions, our policy follows an interleaved \emph{\textbf{retrieval--reasoning--memory}} execution paradigm.
 Concretely, $\pi_\theta(\cdot \mid q;\mathcal{R}, \mathcal{M})$ can be viewed as a sequence of $T$ alternating reasoning, searching and memorizing actions, where each step conditions only on information obtained through retrieval or reasoned and kept in the memory stack.

-Following~\cite{jin2023retrieve}, we adopt \textbf{Group Relative Policy Optimization (GRPO)}~\cite{shao2024deepseekmath} to optimize the policy, which eliminates the need for a learned value function by computing relative advantages from statistics of the current rollout group.
-Specifically, for a rollout group consisting of $K$ trajectories $\{y^{(k)}\}_{k=1}^{K}$ sampled from the old policy $\pi_{\theta_{\mathrm{old}}}$, where each trajectory $ y^{(k)} = (x^{(k)}_1, \dots, x^{(k)}_{|y^{(k)}|}) $ is a sequence of generated tokens\footnote{In our implementation, each high-level action $a_t$ is realized as a contiguous sequence of generated tokens}, let $\mathcal{R}_G$ denote the set of all token-level rewards $\{ r^{(k)}_i\}$ across the group.
-For each token $x^{(k)}_i$ in trajectory $y^{(k)}$, we compute a normalized group-relative advantage as:
+We adopt \textbf{Group Relative Policy Optimization (GRPO)}~\cite{shao2024deepseekmath} to optimize the policy, which eliminates the need for a learned value function by computing relative advantages from statistics of the current rollout group.
+Specifically, for a rollout group consisting of $K$ trajectories $\{y^{(k)}\}_{k=1}^{K}$ sampled from the old policy $\pi_{\theta_{\mathrm{old}}}$, where each trajectory $ y^{(k)} = (x^{(k)}_1, \dots, x^{(k)}_{|y^{(k)}|}) $ is a sequence of generated tokens\footnote{In our implementation, each high-level action $a_t$ is realized as a contiguous sequence of generated tokens}, let $\mathcal{R}_G$ denote the set of all token-level rewards $\{ r^{(k)}_i\}$.
+In particular, we define token-level rewards as

+where $r^{(k)}_{\text{out}}$ is the trajectory-level result reward (e.g., EM/F1 accuracy), $r^{(k)}_{\text{mem},i}$ is the process reward associated with \textsc{Revise} operations, and $I^{(k)}_{\text{act},i}$ is an indicator function that equals 1 if token $x^{(k)}_i$ belongs to a \textsc{Revise} action span, and 0 otherwise.
+This provides a deterministic mapping from sparse action-level rewards to token-level supervision.